Skip to main content

 Monitoring and Adjusting Your Pricing Strategy

 Your thrift store pricing strategy should remain adaptable and open to change.
-Your customers’ attitudes may change due to various factors, including general economic conditions, personal financial situations, seasonality, and more.
+Your customers’ attitudes may change for various reasons, including general economic conditions, personal financial situations, seasonality, and more.
 Be ready to alter your pricing whenever these changes occur.

-One of the best ways to adjust and maintain your pricing strategy is by tracking customer feedback and sales data.
-Set up a monthly or twice-monthly check-in where you evaluate your information and determine if you need to make any changes.
+One of the best ways to adjust and maintain your pricing strategy is to track customer feedback and sales data.
+Set up a monthly or bimonthly check-in to review your information and determine whether any changes are needed.

 Additional Thrift Store Resources

-Every thrift store’s pricing strategy will be different simply because every thrift store has a unique audience with specific needs and desires.
-Prioritize striking a good balance between affordability for customers and profitability for your business.
+Every thrift store’s pricing strategy will differ because each has a unique audience with specific needs and desires.
+Prioritize striking a good balance between customer affordability and your business’ profitability.

 If you’d like to learn more about running a thrift store, check out these resources: